 In the early 1800s, it became popular to hang stockings over the fire around Christmas time.
 An orange was placed in the toe of each Christmas stocking to symbolize the three bags of gold that the Bishop of Myra — the real Saint Nicholas — gave to three poor women to use as dowries.
 Some versions of the story even say that Saint Nicholas threw the bags of gold through a window and that one of them landed in a stocking that was hanging above the fire.
 Oranges were much more affordable than gold, and thus the tradition of a holiday fruit was born.

 Enjoying a good orange during the holidays does sound like a juicy idea, but nothing beats a deliciously ripe pear.
-Pears have been present in holiday history since “The Twelve Days of Christmas” song was written in the late 18th century, although the tune that we’re familiar with did not emerge until 1909.
+Pears are a delicious fruit associated with Christmas since “The Twelve Days of Christmas” song was written in the late 18th century, although the tune that we’re familiar with did not emerge until 1909.